the-guild-org/library-config-reference/README.md

 8. Install the Changesets bot in your repository, in order to get automatic comments and warnings on missed/planned changesets: https://github.com/apps/changeset-bot

+9. If you have some old / legacy config for setting the Git / NPM / npmrc credentials, just heads up that you can now remove all of these.

 ### Automated Canary Release Flow

 Tools involved: